StephenKoller/kong-frontend-exercise/project_plan.md

 #### Task 1: Responsive design
  - [ ] target breakpoints: 320px, 768px, 1024px, 1440px
  - [ ] test on mobile, tablet, desktop
+ - [ ] make SCSS variables for colors, fonts, etc

+#### Task 2: Documentation
+ - [ ] update the README in the project with a section to describe your design considerations, assumptions, and trade-offs made during this exercise.
+Also feel free to include any notes about your submission.

 #### Task 2: Accessibility